[PARIS/LONDON/London Post]

 Mr.Hirotsugu Terasaki serves as the Director General for Peace and Global Issues at Soka Gakkai International (SGI), where he is instrumental in the promotion of nuclear disarmament.
 Actively involved in significant initiatives such as the Treaty on the Prohibition of Nuclear Weapons (TPNW) and various United Nations conferences, Terasaki advocates for the abolition of nuclear weapons, deemed an “absolute evil” due to their devastating impact on humanity and the environment.
 Representing SGI at numerous international platforms, he champions the “No First Use” policy, urging nuclear-armed nations to mitigate the threat of nuclear war.
 His efforts, particularly through youth engagement and public awareness campaigns, are aimed at fostering a global commitment to disarmament and peace.

-The London Post had the privilege of conducting an interview with Mr.Hirotsugu Terasaki who has made significant contributions to the survival of humanity.
+The London Post had the privilege of conducting an interview with Mr.Hirotsugu Terasaki ,in Paris, who has made significant contributions to the survival of humanity.
 We extend our heartfelt gratitude to him for graciously taking the time for interview.

 LONDON POST: How do you see the Paris Peace Forum contributing to the broader global dialogue on nuclear disarmament?